-Representing Clients in Seattle Anti-Harassment Protection Order Cases
+Representing Clients in Seattle Anti-Harassment Orders Cases

 Protection orders are designed to stop two individuals from having physical or verbal contact.
-Such orders are typically associated with domestic violence cases and may require the alleged perpetrator to stay a specified distance away from the victim, as well as the victim’s home, workplace, or school.
+Such orders of protection are typically associated with domestic violence cases and may require the alleged perpetrator to stay a specified distance away from the victim, as well as the victim’s home, workplace, or school.

-An anti-harassment protection order, unlike a domestic violence protection order, is a civil order that a person can obtain if he or she can show that another person has harassed them, but the two do not have a familial or dating relationship.
+An anti-harassment protection order, unlike a domestic violence restraining order, is a civil order that a person can obtain if he or she can show that another person has harassed them, but the two do not have a familial or dating relationship.

-This type of order is typically filed against parties for allegedly engaging in harassment or other unlawful conduct that intentionally annoys, frightens, or causes emotional distress to the party seeking the order.
+This type of restraining order is typically filed against parties for allegedly engaging in harassment or other unlawful conduct that intentionally annoys, frightens, or causes emotional distress to the party seeking the order.
 These proceedings often involve neighbors, co-workers, or people who do not know each other well.
 Given the challenges of proving or defending against alleged harassment, it is wise to work with an experienced protection order attorney like Jennifer Horwitz.